microsoft/WindowsAppSDK/README.md

 ## 🖼️ WinUI 3 Gallery

-Make sure to also check out the [WinUI 3 Gallery](https://aka.ms/winui-gallery), our interactive sample experience showing everything you can do with WinUI.
+Make sure to also check out the [WinUI 3 Gallery](https://aka.ms/winui-gallery), our interactive sample experience showing everything you can do with WinUI and Windows App SDK.

 <p align="center"><img src="./docs/images/winui-gallery.png" alt="WinUI 3 Gallery" width="400"/></p>